15 Epic Things to Do in Yellowstone National Park

 Yellowstone Falls, Crystal Falls and Inspiration Point via North Rim Trail

-This hike takes you along the north rim of the “Grand Canyon” of Yellowstone.
+This hike takes you along the northern rim of the “Grand Canyon” of Yellowstone.
 It features the beautiful Yellowstone falls and it’s moderately trafficked.

 - Moderate hike